Dellos7/local-icons/README.md

 ## Roadmap

-- Upload all the icons from [encharm/Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG)
+- Upload all the icons from [encharm/Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG).
+Black (:white_check_mark:) & white.
 - Upload all the icons from [neilorangepeel/Free-Social-Icons](https://github.com/neilorangepeel/Free-Social-Icons)
 - Create an automated script to pick a PNG or SVG image and create all the files and CSS code in order to be ready to upload to this repo.
-- Create a "How to create your own icon" section.
+- Create a "Create your own icon" section.
 - Create a "Contribution guidelines" section.
-- Create a PNG image icon example.
+- Create a PNG image icon example. :white_check_mark:
 - Improve the `example.html` file.

 ## Credits